elugens/hello-javascript/docs/general-javascript-questions/data-types/array-methods.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The join method creates and returns a new string by concatenating all the elements in an array or an array-like object, separated by commas or a specified separator string.
-If the array has only one item, that item gets returned without using the separator in a string.</div><br />
+If the array has only one item, that item returns without using the separator in a string.</div><br />
   <div><strong>Technical Response:</strong> The join() method creates and returns a new string by concatenating all elements in an array (or an array-like object), separated by commas or a specified separator string.
 If the array has only one item, that item returns without using the separator.
 The call arr.join(glue) does the reverse of a split.
 If an element is undefined, null, or an empty array [], it is converted to an empty string.<br /><br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />